- All Topics

 Surface mining is a very old practice in North America.
 For example, mining for copper at the surface of the Michigan Upper Peninsula appears to have started as early as 5000 B.C.
-The ore produced through the hard labor of thousands of miners went to the manufacture of hand tools and jewelry.
-It is estimated by scientists and engineers that given the tools available at the time, it would have taken 10,000 people approximately 1,000 years to excavate the 1.5 billion pounds of ore from this area of Michigan.1
+The ore produced went to the manufacturing of hand tools and jewelry.

-Talk of surface mining conjures visions of panning in a river during the California gold rush period in 1849.
-Since that time, North Americans have seen tremendous changes in many areas of life, not the least of which is the surface mining industry.
+Since the time of the California gold rush, North Americans have seen tremendous changes in the surface mining industry.
 Mining equipment has evolved into some of the most fascinating functional mechanical structures known to man.

-From this primitive beginning, mining tools have evolved into massive machines.
-Rock drills, front-end loaders, electric cable and hydraulic shovels - some boasting bucket sizes in excess of 50 yards - and mammoth trucks and draglines, such as the Bucyrus International, Inc. 2570WS (Figure 2), have introduced unprecedented levels of productivity for equipment owners and unprecedented challenges for the maintenance staffs.
-Greatly increased component sizes and load limits have placed tremendous responsibility on the machinery designer and the lubricant system manufacturer, to design and engineer systems that can be counted on to effectively lubricate and sustain these machines.
+From its beginning, mining tools have evolved into massive machines.
+Greatly increased component sizes and load limits have placed tremendous responsibility on the machinery designer and the lubricant system manufacturer to design and engineer systems that can be counted on to effectively lubricate and sustain these machines.

-Lubrication distribution systems have improved greatly over the years.
-Figure 5 is a reasonable facsimile of what would have been used on the Bucyrus 24 dragline in the early 1900s.
+Lubrication distribution systems have improved greatly over the years, especially when you consider what would have been used on the Bucyrus 24 dragline in the early 1900s.
 The lower funnel-shaped half of the unit would be threaded into a port in the bearing housing.
 The upper cylinder-shaped half would be full of multipurpose grease (MPG).

 Today’s centralized lubrication systems factory-installed on mining machinery have greatly minimized the need for lube techs in most cases.
 These computerized systems are now capable of dispensing the right product, in the right amount, to the right point, and at the right time.